How to Make Your Shopping List Easily

 • Drinks

-• And personal care and maintenance products
+• Personal care and maintenance products

 Tips:

-I divide my draft list into 4 columns: child number 1, child number 2, home maintenance, supplies… before rewriting it down.
+I divide my draft list into 4 columns (child number 1, child number 2, home maintenance, supplies) before rewriting it down.

 While shopping, carefully compare the price per weight or volume of the different products.